How much internet speed do you need? That depends on how you plan on using your internet connection.

 San Diego created the SD Access 4 All program to bridge the digital divide for thousands of residents.
 The program offers free public Wi-Fi at over 300 locations across San Diego, mainly at libraries and city-owned parks and recreation areas, and free laptops and hotspots you can check out at any branch of the San Diego Public Library.
 For a list of participating locations, visit www.sandiego.gov/sdaccess.

 Internet Statistics for San Diego, California

 Transforming from a laid back surf town to an innovating tech scene, San Diego boasts popular schools and a booming tech industry in addition to its famed weather and lifestyle.
-Currently, San Diego impressively ranks as the 22nd most internet-connected city in California, outranking nearby cities including ahead of Coronado, Santee, National City, Lemon Grove, and La Mesa..
+Currently, San Diego impressively ranks as the 19th most internet-connected city in California, outranking nearby cities including National City, Santee, Lemon Grove, and La Mesa.
 With three major universities calling the city home, reliable and fast internet is a major requirement among users.
-AT&T Internet, Cox Communications and Spectrum are some of the most popular providers among San Diegans based on high coverage availability.
+EarthLink, Cox Communications and AT&T Internet are some of the most popular providers among San Diegans based on high coverage availability.
 However, approximately people in the county only have access to one or fewer wired broadband providers.
 Still, San Diego stands as one of the most popular cities to move to, with strong broadband services for every kind of user.

 2.8% of consumers in San Diego34,000 People Only have access to 1 or fewer wired internet providers available at their address.